 Every session restarts the same context-rebuild cycle

-Claude reads the register and works inside the existing constraints by default
+Claude reads the register and works inside existing constraints by default

 New engineer sees the decision, rationale, and participants — onboard ramp shortens